foundersandcoders/express-handlebars-workshop/README.md

 1. Run `npm install` to install all the Node dependencies
 1. Review the existing folder structure

-  Notice that in order to serve individual fruit pages we had to create a number of static `.html` pages.
+  Notice that in order to serve individual fruit pages we have many static `.html` pages.

   <img src="./images-readme/folder-structure-fruits-html.png" width="200px" height="auto"/>

-  Notice also that we have two `.html` files to handle errors.
+  Notice also that we have two html files to handle errors.

-  Handlebars will allow us to avoid duplication by creating template views.
-In fact Handlebars will allow us to delete all those `.html` files.
+  Handlebars will help us to avoid duplication by creating template views.
+In fact Handlebars will allow us to delete all those html files.

 ### Install handlebars